 Anticipation is building ahead of this summer's WWDC 2018, the company's week-long developer conference, which will be held 4-8 June in San Jose, California.
 The ticket lottery is now open for developers, who are selected at random to attend.
-In this article we explain how to get WWDC tickets, how the lottery works, and how much tickets are likely to cost.
+In this article we explain how to get WWDC tickets, how the lottery works, and how much tickets cost.

 The WWDC ticket lottery

 Tickets to WWDC are distributed by lottery, but be warned that you still have to pay for the ticket if you win, and it's pretty expensive.

 (Why a lottery?
 Back in 2012, all 5,000 WWDC tickets sold out within two hours of being released, and in 2013 it took just two minutes; many developers who missed out were far from happy.
 So, in 2014, Apple took a completely different approach.)

 The ticket lottery, which you enter here, has now closed!
 It opened on 13 March, and you only had until 10am PT on 22 March to apply.